- A complete Atmel AVR microcontroller training kit for learning microcontrollers and embedded programming

 It is a bare board, but Kanda version includes all the leads and adapters required.
 Runs from AVRStudio and has ISP, JTAG and DebugWire (for emulation of smaller AVR devices).
 Good choice for first time users

-All these tools are available on their own if you already have an AVR board, see links at bottom of page.
+All these tools are available on their own if you already have an AVR board, see links at right of page.